Correlated phases of moat-band excitons in two dimensions: Numerical treatment of the matrix

 In the first line we have written it in terms of the pair-correlation function $g_{l}(r)$ corresponding to the fully filled LLL, while the expression in the second line involves the form factor

-with $L_{l}(x)$ the $l$th order Laguerre polynomial.
-In order to correctly compare with the FF phase it is important to keep the zero-momentum component of $V$ corresponding to the first term of Eq.\ \eqref{eq:EintWithFn}, as the calculation of the CSL correlation energy is performed with the bare interaction, while that of the BEC phases requires the associated $T$ matrix, whose zero-point energy is in general slightly different.
+with $L_{l}(x)$ the $l$th order Laguerre polynomial and $\ell_{n} \equiv (2 \pi n)^{{-} 1/2}$ the magnetic length.
+To correctly compare with the BEC phases, it is important to keep the zero-momentum component of $V$ corresponding to the first term of Eq.\ \eqref{eq:EintWithFn}.
+This is because the calculation of the CSL correlation energy is performed with the bare interaction, while that of the BEC phases requires the associated $T$ matrix, whose zero-point energy is in general slightly different.
 We note that our expression in Eq.\ \eqref{eq:EintWithgl} involves $g_{l}(r)$ only, not the combination $g_{l}(r) - 1$ like in the usual theory for the electronic QHE.
 This is because for excitons we do not need to subtract any neutralizing background, as the system is already charge-neutral and the interaction is integrable.
-In order to use the the LL form-factor formalism however, we must recall that the latter is derived by including the $-1$ term, so that expression \eqref{eq:EintWithFn} results in our case.
-It can be easily shown for the $l = 0$ case that both expressions lead to the same correlation energy by using the analytically known form factor
+However, in order to use the LL form-factor formalism, we must recall that the latter is derived by including the $-1$ term, so that expression \eqref{eq:EintWithFn} results in our case.
+For the $l = 0$ case one can explicitly show that Eqs.\ \eqref{eq:EintWithgl} and \eqref{eq:EintWithFn} both lead to the same interaction energy by using the analytically known correlation function

-where $\ell_{n} \equiv (2 \pi n)^{{-} 1/2}$ is the magnetic length.
-Either expression results in Eq.\ \eqref{eq:CSLEintBilayerXXPot} of the main text. for the bilayer interaction of Eq.\ \eqref{eq:BilayerXXInt}.
-The first term gives the zero-point energy $(n/2) \int \mathrm{d}^{2} r \, V(r)$, while the second term corresponds to the actual correlation energy of the usual QHE.
-In general, if the density is exactly $\rho_{l} \equiv {-} \paramMoatMomVSIntRange / [2(2l + 1)]$ so that the kinetic energy is perfectly quenched, the interaction energy in the case of the bilayer potential is given by